OWASP/OdTM/guide/lab1_introduction.md

 (for example, the threats that are specific to interaction between browser and web application or between web application and SQL database).
 The ontology-driven approach gives such an opportunity by domain-specific threat models.
-A domain-specific model contains typical components and threats, assigned to the flows between those components, for a paritical kind of computer systems.
+A domain-specific model contains typical components and threats, assigned to the flows between those components, for a particular kind of computer systems.

-This guide depics a cloud threat model, based on the [Academic Cloud Computing Catalog Patterns (ACCTP)](https://nets4geeks.github.io/acctp/) catalog.
+This guide depicts a cloud threat model, based on the [Academic Cloud Computing Catalog Patterns (ACCTP)](https://nets4geeks.github.io/acctp/) catalog.
 We have created an ontological [domain-specific threat model](../docs/ODTMACCTP.md) from the ACCTP catalog.

 With ACCTP it is possible to morph the common example of computer system to cloud specific.
-To do so, the 'app' and 'db' items hav been labeled as 'class#CloudApplication' (see picture), and 'user' as 'class#RemoteUser.
+To do so, the 'app' and 'db' items have been labeled as 'class#CloudApplication' (see picture), and 'user' as 'class#RemoteUser'.
 These concepts ('CloudApplication', 'RemoteUser') are parts of ACCTP.

 ![lab1_example4](pics/lab1_example2.png)